 - HSA plans are not a use-it or-lose-it vehicle.

-Before employers offer a benefit that includes individual HRAs, they should consider the implications related to the (ACA) employer shared-responsibility mandate, and the ability of their employees to obtain a premium tax credit (PTC) or subsidy on the ACA marketplace.
-Because of this indexing methodology, the maximum new-contribution amount for an excepted benefit HRA remained at $1,800 for 2021 and will do so again for the 2022 plan year.
+Before employers offer a benefit that includes individual HRAs, they should consider the implications related to the (ACA) employer shared-responsibility mandate and the ability of their employees to obtain a premium tax credit (PTC) or subsidy on the ACA marketplace.
+Because of this indexing methodology, the maximum new-contribution amount for an excepted benefit HRA remained $2,150 for the 2024 plan year.

 The alternative options discussed all have a place at the table, but you need to make sure you understand plan limitations and risks before making a change to something less expensive.
-Stay informed and get ready to review and compare your options and make a decision as soon as possible.
+Stay informed and get ready to review and compare your options and decide as soon as possible.
 You’ll be able to review individual plans and rates beginning Nov.
-1, and small group plans and rates in early October.
+1 and small group plans and rates in early October.

-If you would like to receive more information or would like to discuss the insurance options available, please contact TDA Financial Services Insurance Program at 800-677-8644 or visit tdamemberinsure.com.
+If you would like to receive more information or discuss available insurance options, please feel free to contact TDA Financial Services Insurance Program at (800) 677-8644 or visit www.tdamemberinsure.com.